Rothy: 2018: Shape of Rothy

 On January 2, 2018, Rothy released "Baby Baby" with U-Kwon of Block B for the OST of Jugglers.

-On June 1, Rothy released her second single "Tagger".
-Rothy, who turned 20, showed a more mature story of finding herself.
-Yoo Seung-ho appears in the music video for the track.
+On June 1, Rothy released her second single "Sullae", with Yoo Seung-ho appearing in the music video for the single.
+Rothy, who turned 20, showed a more mature story of finding herself through the single.

-On June 27, she released "A Little Bit More" with Jinho of Pentagon for the OST of What's Wrong with Secretary Kim?.
+On June 27, she released "A Little Bit More" with Jinho of Pentagon for the OST of What's Wrong with Secretary Kim.
 On July 8, Rothy released the song "Butterfly Effect" for the drama RE:Playlist.
 The track is a remake of Shin Seung-hun's "Butterfly Effect".

-On August 30, Rothy released her first mini-album Shape of Rothy with the title track "Burning", a trendy up-tempo tropical house genre song, with a sophisticated melody that makes you feel like listening to a pop song, and sensuous lyrics that compare love to candlelight and fireflies.
+On August 30, Rothy released her first mini-album Shape of Rothy with the title track "Burning", a trendy up-tempo tropical house genre song, with a sophisticated melody that feels like a pop song, in addition to the sensuous lyrics that compare love to candlelight and fireflies.
 On September 7, she appeared on Yoo Hee-yeol's Sketchbook.
-On September 20, she appeared on M Countdown with "Stars", said to have reflected listeners' requests.
+On September 20, she appeared on M Countdown with "Stars", which was said to have reflected the listeners' requests.

 On October 1, she released the track "Cloud" for the OST of The Beauty Inside.
 "Cloud" is a love song containing a shy heart that wants to hide the feelings that are blooming everywhere and is used in the first episode of the show.